Power Grid Modernization Certificate - Online & Distance Learning

 The grid modernization initiative, aiming to create the grid of the future, is one of the largest investments and most consequential projects in the U.S. in terms of infrastructure change and public impact.
 It envisions a more resilient, secure, sustainable and reliable grid that allows an array of emerging services while remaining affordable to customers.
 As the nation accelerates into the new paradigm of the utility industry and services, a new set of interdisciplinary skills is needed for its engineering workforce.

-This program, offered by the UConn Eversource Energy Center starting in Spring 2020, is designed to give utility engineers the talents needed to adapt to new technologies and to deal with the challenges of managing the increasing complexity of the grid.
+This program, offered by the UConn Eversource Energy Center, is designed to give utility engineers the talents needed to adapt to new technologies and to deal with the challenges of managing the increasing complexity of the grid.

 Upon completion of the program in Power Grid Modernization, students will have earned an accredited graduate engineering certificate advancing their career and trained in four main areas:

 - The fundamentals and practice of the physical grid as it moves from the traditional one-way flow to two-way flow between home and grid

 - How the power grid data are processed for analysis and prediction

 - The development of communication capabilities, moving power control systems from “islanding of automation” to totally integrated environments distribution

 - High level control systems, standards and regulations, fault detection, and aggregation of Distributed Energy Resources (DERs) to the system and necessary subjects for management systems.